ntucllab/libact/README.md

 libact: Pool-based active learning in Python

+Yu-An Chung, Shao-Chuan Lee, Yao-Yuan Yang, Tung-En Wu, [Hsuan-Tien Lin](http://www.csie.ntu.edu.tw/~htlin)

 [![Build Status](https://travis-ci.org/ntucllab/libact.svg)](https://travis-ci.org/ntucllab/libact)

 # Introduction

-`libact` is a package designed to make active learning easier for real-world users.
+`libact` is a python package designed to make active learning easier for real-world users.
 The package not only implements several popular active learning strategies, but also features the [active learning by learning](http://www.csie.ntu.edu.tw/~htlin/paper/doc/aaai15albl.pdf) meta-strategy that allows the machine to automatically *learn* the best strategy on the fly.
 The package is designed for easy extension in terms of strategies, models and labelers.
 In particular, `libact` models can be easily obtained by interfacing with the models in [`scikit-learn`](http://scikit-learn.org/).

+Comments on the

 # Dependencies